ahmed14117/master/_sources/README.md

 "[Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/)" by Carl Edward Rasmussen and Christopher K. I. Williams.
 The reference for Bayesian Inference.
 Also see [David MacKay's book](http://www.inference.phy.cam.ac.uk/itila/book.html) for additional insights.
 Also see [this course by Neil Lawrence](http://inverseprobability.com/mlai2015/) for a great introduction to Gaussian Processes, all from first principles.

 ## Open course
-Made with love by [Joaquin Vanschoren](https://joaquinvanschoren.github.io/).
+Made with love by [Ahmed Alansari](https://joaquinvanschoren.github.io/).
 Materials are released under the [CC0 License](https://creativecommons.org/share-your-work/public-domain/cc0).
 You can use them as you like.

 Partly based on notebooks by [Andreas Mueller](https://github.com/amueller/introduction_to_ml_with_python) (CC0 licenced),